CivAIgentics/Jett/VOICE_LINK_QUICK_START.md

 ```

 ### Method 2: Use "Take Me There"
-After Jacky shows you a service card, simply say:
+After Jett shows you a service card, simply say:

 ```
 ✅ "Take me there"